Vehicle Enforcement Unit

 Smart boots make it easier to pay off citations and get going again

-Since 2009, the City has used a “smart boot” solution for immobilizing vehicles.
+Beginning in 2009, the City used a “smart boot” solution for immobilizing vehicles.
 Vehicles that have five or more unpaid citations or more than $500.00 in outstanding citation fines and fees are deemed “scofflaw” and are subject to booting.
+Immobilization is an effective way of holding registered owners accountable, and far less expensive and resource intensive than towing and impounding.
+Due to a California Court of Appeals ruling in the summer of 2023, the City has discontinued scofflaw booting.

 Vehicle Encampment Detail